pzeina/5g-bv-storm/README.md

 The Kubernetes environment architecture comes from the [Network Research Group UW](https://github.com/nrg-uw/5g-manifests.git).
 It is itself heavily inspired from [towards5gs-helm](https://github.com/Orange-OpenSource/towards5gs-helm) and the Docker images used are based on [free5gc-compose](https://github.com/free5gc/free5gc-compose).

 We also make use of some Docker images from [Niloy Saha](https://github.com/niloysh?tab=packages)'s repository, without whom these experiments could not have been done.

+The mitigation solution is based on [Bohan Zhang](https://github.com/zbh888/free5gc-compose.git)'s work, from whome the blockchain-based AMF is derived.